 3. Buses/Transportation – Bus and Transportation Team Leads will be the main line of communication between registration and the site leaders.
 They will ride the buses that transport volunteers, helping drivers hit the right bus stops, navigate, provide information, lunches, and thank-you gifts for the bus drivers.

 4. General Information and Parking – General Information Team Leads will be the first to answer any and all volunteer and community partner questions on event day.
 They will staff the information tent throughout the day, and will – on a rotating basis – direct both on-foot and vehicle traffic near headquarters, make and hang all event signage, and welcome VIPs to the event.

 5. Kick-off and VIP’s – Kick-Off/VIP Team Leads are the official hosts of the events for city officials and speakers who welcome the volunteers before each shift.
 They will create displays, videos, and schedule for the kick-off program on event day, welcome VIPs to the event, host executive briefings for VIPs and press following the kick-off program, and assemble and distribute press packets for the executive briefing.

 6. Tools and Supplies – Tools and Supplies Team Leads will manage storage, acquisition, and return of tools for the event, manage tool distribution (check-out and return) of tools on event day, manage supply movement between sites and from headquarters, and maintain a system of communication between site leaders to allocate supplies most efficiently.

 7. Media – Media Team Leads will focus on publicizing, documenting, and putting out live updates of the event from event headquarters.
 Team members will travel across the worksites to take before and after photos, and on event day will take photos of work in progress.

-Applications for Team leads will begin in October, so keep checking out the website or our social medias for more info!
+Applications for Team leads will begin soon, so keep checking out the website or our social medias for more info!